Powerflutter/powerflutter_examples/README.md

 ## Getting Started

 How does [Powerflutter](https://github.com/Powerflutter/powerflutter) work?
-Here is an example how to use the dependecy injection, setup a model that automatically updates the UI and can be saved and loaded to shared preferences with a single line of code.
+Here is an example how to use the dependency injection, setup a model that automatically updates the UI and can be saved and loaded to shared preferences with a single line of code.

 First lets look into the setup, which is called in your main method and fairly simple